Davidtalabi/FitnessApplication/README.md

 # Fitness Application
-Fully functional fitness web application created with .NET framework (ASP.NET), primary language used for this application is C# with an SQL Database to store user info, workout plan info, and user statistics.
+Fully functional fitness web application created with .NET framework (ASP.NET), primary language used for this application is C# with an SQL Database (Microsoft SQL Server) to store user info, workout plan info, and user statistics.
 Frontend developed with HTML and Bootstrap.

 User creates an account and inputs their body measurements, age, daily calorie intake, and body goals and is given a weekly workout plan based on the information they've input, no more need for a personal trainer!
 All user account info, workout plan info, and user statistics info is stored in an SQL Database tables, scripts to create these tables are under the Database Scripts folder.